strawberigirl/OptiSigns-UI-Micro-Refresh/README.md

 **Sample Size Guess:**
 ~250 users per version.
-This will give enough data to find a signifigant increase in interaction rate.
+This will give enough data to find a significant increase in interaction rate.

 **Success Threshold:**
 Around a 10-15% increase goal for confidence.